Why Ask Why

 Used well, “why” clears the fog and sharpens decisions.
 It is not a power move.
 It is a clarity move.

 In fast-moving environments, clarity is an edge.
-It doesn’t happen by accident.
+It does not happen by accident.
 It comes from people willing to ask the one question that is easiest to skip when things feel urgent: Why.